Required Tools

 Essential Equipment

-- Mop and Bucket: For deep cleaning hard floors and removing stains.
+- Mop and Bucket: Necessary for cleaning hard floors and ensuring they are sanitized.

 Optional Equipment

-- Pressure Washer: To clean outdoor surfaces like patios and driveways.
+- Pressure Washer: Useful for cleaning exterior surfaces like driveways and patios.

 Rental vs Purchase